 This area is focused on providing and supporting women’s health education through traditional and holistic medical practices, as well as balanced lifestyles.
 Highlights include promoting the March of Dimes Walk for Babies and other health areas affecting women today.

 Youth of Today

 This area promotes ideas and activities that allow youth to discover and experience the importance of volunteering and promotes foundations related to youth activities.
 A few major focuses are:

 - Outstanding Young Adult – held annually at Winter State convention where young adults are honored for their contribution to the community by receiving a scholarship.

-Breaking Free educates and provides services to women and girls who have been victims of sexual exploitation/sex-trafficking and need assistance escaping violence in their lives.
+2017-18: Breaking Free provides services to women and girls who have been victims of sexual exploitation/sex-trafficking and need assistance escaping violence in their lives.
 It is a MN based non-profit and social justice/social change organization.
 They help an average of 400-500 women and girls each year escape the systems of prostitution and sexual exploitation through advocacy, direct services, housing and education.